marklidenberg/dony/README.md

 # 🍥️ dony

-A lightweight Python library for writing shell scripts.
-Just Python functions that run shell commands.
+A lightweight Python command runner with user interactions.

 ## How it works